-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Bienville Parish Ward 4 & 5 Fire Protection District's basic financial statements.
-The accompanying other supplementary information, shown on pages 31 - 32, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Caddo Parish Fire District Number Three's basic financial statements.
+The accompanying other supplementary information, Schedule of Compensation, Benefits, and Other Payments to Agency Head, shown on page 32, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the other supplementary information, shown on pages 31 - 32 are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Compensation, Benefits, and Other Payments to Agency Head, shown on page 32 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.